Package 'inspectdf'

 df2

-An optional second dataframe for comparing categorical levels.
+An optional second data frame for comparing numeric columns.
 Defaults to NULL.

 breaks